dacarlin/gato/README.md

-# Protein design with graph attention networks (GATs)
+## Summary

-**Summary.** We pose the problem of protein sequence design given a backbone structure as a node labeling problem and solve it with graph attention networks (GATs).
+We pose the problem of protein sequence design given a backbone structure as a node labeling problem and solve it with graph attention networks (GATs).
 We use a dataset of structurally non-redundant protein structures and implement graph representation and graph attention networks using PyTorch Geometric.
 In our experiments, GATs achieve perplexities < 5.0, similar to the reported perplexity for protein design algorithms in common use (such as ProteinMPNN), on held-out test data that is structurally dissimilar from training data.

 ## Designing sequences from structures with deep learning